What Is Po.et?

 If you don’t want to shell out the cash for a hardware wallet, you can use Exodus wallet for free.

 Po.et is a shared, universal ledger designed to track ownership and attribution for the world’s digital creative assets.
 While the project is still very young, they’ve already made a splash in the blockchain ecosystem.
-With a series of positive key hires and a well-thought-out, and so far, well-executed roadmap, this team looks poised to take Po.et far.
+As a result of a series of positive key hires and a well-thought-out, and so far, well-executed roadmap, this team looks poised to take Po.et far.
 If the team succeeds, they aim to bring the media and publishing industry into tomorrow’s Internet of Value.